Vegas on Chain is Ready to Unveil its Crypto JackPot Project and Custom Web3 dAPP

 - ThePump – can’t win?
 Everybody wins than, buyback when JackPot hits 50 000$

-- Secure – team is KYC’ed by Pinksale and audited by InterFi
+- Secure – project is audited by InterFi and team is KYC’ed

 - Tax to sustain and reinvest into the ecosystem